-See KCSIE 2024 When to call the police.
+See the KCSIE 22 link When to call the police.
 Guidance for Schools and Colleges.

 What is the aim of an appropriate adult?

 The role of the appropriate adult is to safeguard the interests, rights, entitlements and welfare of children and vulnerable people who are suspected of a criminal offence, by ensuring that they are treated in a fair and just manner and are able to participate effectively.